cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 Parameters:

 -   `value`: _float_ - Value of the reward.
 This will be aggregated with other rewards for the same target actor.
 -   `confidence`: _float_ - Weight of this reward value in determining the final aggregated reward.
 -   `to`: _list[str]_ - Target(s) of reward.
 A list value could be the name of an actor in the trial.
 Or it could represent a set of actors; A set of actors can be represented with the wildcard character "`*`" for all actors (of all classes), or "`actor_class.*`" for all actors of a specific class (the `actor_class` is the name of the class as specified in `cogment.yaml`).
 -   `tick_id`: _int_ - The tick id (time step) for which the reward should be applied.
 If "-1", then the reward applies to the current time step.
 -   `user_data`: _protobuf class instance_ - Extra user data to be sent with the reward.
 The class can be any protobuf class.
 It is the responsibility of the receiving actor to manage the class received (packed in a `google.protobuf.Any`).

 Return: None

 ### `send_message(self, payload, to, to_environment=False)`

-Method to send a message related to current time step (tick id).
+Method to send a message related to the current time step (tick id).

 Parameters:

 -   `payload`: _protobuf class instance_ - The message data to be sent.
 The class can be any protobuf class.
 It is the responsibility of the receiving actor or environment to manage the class received (packed in a `google.protobuf.Any`).
 -   `to`: _list[str]_ - Targets of feedback.
 A list value could be the name of an actor in the trial.
 Or it could represent a set of actors; A set of actors can be represented with the wildcard character "`*`" for all actors (of all classes), or "`actor_class.*`" for all actors of a specific class (the `actor_class` is the name of the class as specified in `cogment.yaml`).
-- `to_environment`: _bool_ - If True, the message is also sent to the environment, otherwise the message is only sent to the actors specified.
+-   `to_environment`: _bool_ - If True, the message is also sent to the environment, otherwise the message is only sent to the specified actors.

 Return: None

 ## class EnvironmentSession(Session)

 Abstract class based on `Session`, containing session data and methods necessary to run an environment for a trial.
-An instance of this class is passed as argument to the environment callback function registered with `cogment.Context.register_environment`.
+An instance of this class is passed as an argument to the environment callback function registered with `cogment.Context.register_environment`.

 `impl_name`: _str_ - Name of the implementation running this environment.

 `config`: _protobuf class instance_ - User configuration received for this environment instance.
 Can be `None` if no configuration was provided.
-The type of the protobuf class is specified in `cogment.yaml` in section `environment:config_type`.
+The type of the protobuf class is specified in `cogment.yaml` in the section `environment:config_type`.

 ### `start(self, observations)`